aspose-ocr/Aspose.OCR-Documentation/python/developer-reference/areas-detection/table/_index.md

 - row
 ---

+{{% alert color="caution" %}}
+To use this structure detection algorithm, [install](/ocr/python-net/modules/) advanced OCR models (**aspose-ocr-advanced-recognition-v1**) in your project.
+{{% /alert %}}

-When this mode is enabled, Aspose.OCR for Python via .NET engine detects tabular structures on an image and extracts text from cells.
+When this mode is enabled, OCR engine detects tabular structures on an image and extracts text from cells.
 This areas detection mode is recommended when working with scanned spreadsheets, financial and accounting reports, invoices, and other tables.

 However, this algorithm is inefficient when dealing with large amounts of text, such as pages from books and newspaper articles.
 Try [**DetectAreasMode.DOCUMENT**](/ocr/python-net/areas-detection/document/) instead.